ubccr/ccrdocs/pages/cloud/using.md

 Click on `Launch Instance` button at the top right corner.
 This will bring up the instance launcher which will guide you in creating your new instance by selecting your instance source, Flavor, Network, Security groups, and Keypair.

 !!!
 Note
-    _Your project has a quota set for the total number of instances you're permitted to run.
+    Your project has a quota set for the total number of instances you're permitted to run.
 The chart on the right shows the current usage.
-If you've hit your limit, please contact ccr-help@buffalo.edu to request assistance._
+If you've hit your limit, please [Contact CCR Help](../help.md) for assistance.

 ##### Step 1: Details